pxlpnk/cf-hackathon-2017/README.md

 * The README for contentful/contentful-management.rb is somewhat confusing, e.g. Content Types are described after Entries, in general it would be good to start with a minimal but complete example at the top to show how it works.
 * We tried storing the raw data from the webhook in a JSON field; this broke the Web App - it couldn't handle JSON inception.
 The APIs were fine with it though.
 * Fluentd has some fancy capabilities and is extensible with Ruby plugins - it should be feasible to write an `out_contentful` plugin to store events in Contentful directly in Fluentd, and use [in_http](http://docs.fluentd.org/articles/in_http) with its built-in JSON parsing with [record-transformer](http://docs.fluentd.org/articles/filter_record_transformer) to process the webhooks
+* Content Discovery apps did not seem to work very well, at least with our (relatively simple) content model.